RenatoHS/guide_survie_osstidburn/03-billets.Rmd

 ACCESS TO THE TRAIL BY 4X4 VEHICLE

-Tuesday: 9AM to 7PM \
 Wednesday: 9AM to 7PM \
-Thursday: No vehicles \
+Thursday: 10AM to 7PM vehicles \
 Friday: No vehicles \
 Saturday: No vehicles \
 Sunday: No vehicles \